organix/mycelia/wart.md

 Each cell contains a Pair of i32 values (car and cdr).
 The root cell is at offset 0.
 The car of the root cell holds the current allocation limit.
-The cdr of the root cell points to the free-cell chain.
+The cdr of the root cell is the offset of the free-cell chain.
 The cdr of each free cell is the offset of the next free cell.
 The cdr of last cell in the chain is 0.